KyleAMathews/typefaces/README.md

 your `<head>` for even faster loading.

-If you’re not using webpack or equivalent tool that allows you to require css, then you’ll need to manually integrate the index.css and font files from the package into your build system.
+If you’re not using webpack or equivalent tool that allows you to require CSS or SCSS, then you’ll need to manually integrate the `index.css` or `typeface.scss` and font files from the package into your build system.

 ### Alternatives without Webpack